Eric Gaucher

-Eric Alexander Gaucher (born January 1972) is an American biologist best known for his work in a field he termed Evolutionary Synthetic Biology.
+Eric Alexander Gaucher (born January 1972) is an American biologist best known for his work in computational molecular evolution.

 Early life and education

 Gaucher was guided in biochemistry by Peter Tipton and Bayesian Theory by George Smith.
 Gaucher subsequently earned his Ph.D. from the University of Florida under the tutelage of Steve Benner and Michael Miyamoto.
 Gaucher received the Walter M. Fitch Award from the Society for Molecular Biology and Evolution for his graduate work.
 He then did postdoctoral work with NASA's Astrobiology Institute in conjunction with a National Research Council Fellowship.
 After the two-year fellowship, Gaucher served as President of the Foundation for Applied Molecular Evolution.